qntnt/todo-cli/README.md

 Then add the `todo` file to your system path.

 ## Usage
-> The file `todo.txt` will be made in your home directory to store your tasks.
+> The file `.todo` will be made in your home directory to store your tasks.

 ### Commands
 * `list`